 Due to the outstanding Benson Latin American Collection and the large and distinguished Latin Americanist faculty affiliated with the Teresa Lozano Long Institute of Latin American Studies (LLILAS), many scholars choose to spend sabbatical or other research leave at the University of Texas at Austin.
-To accommodate these researchers, LLILAS offers the Visiting Scholar and Visiting Researcher programs.
-Visiting Scholars and Visiting Researchers do not receive a stipend, nor is tenure or continuation at UT Austin implied.
+To accommodate these researchers, LLILAS offers the Visiting Scholar and Research Fellow programs.
+Visiting Scholars and Research Fellows do not receive a stipend, nor is tenure or continuation at UT Austin implied.
 LLILAS is currently unable to provide office space, but study carrels are available on a first-come, first-served basis in the Benson Latin American Collection library.

 Appointments are made for a minimum of one month and a maximum of one year.

 The status of Research Fellow is granted to individuals who are coming to to LLILAS Benson to conduct research that is supportive of or directly related to the LLILAS Benson scholarly agenda.
 Individuals who are working in collaboration with LLILAS-affiliated faculty at UT Austin and/or those who will be supporting LLILAS Benson initiatives are eligible for this status.
 A PhD is required to receive the status of Research Fellow.